-Notes for Eustace "Eric" Wilson:
+Notes for Eustace Wilson:

 Came from Louisiana.
-His employment was with the federal government in some capacity.
-Became doctor till 1960 When to New Orleans

-Ellen Gardner Grace and Eustace "Eric" Wilson had the following children:
+His employment was with the federal governmentin some capacity.
+Ellen Gardner Grace and Eustace Wilson had the following children:

 - i.
-WILL WILSON (son of Eustace "Eric" Wilson and Ellen Gardner Grace). - ii.
-UNKNOWN SON WILSON (son of Eustace "Eric" Wilson and Ellen Gardner Grace). - iii.
-THOMAS WILSON (son of Eustace "Eric" Wilson and Ellen Gardner Grace) was born in 1938. - 33.
-FRANCIS MURPHEY (Clara Virginia "Aunt Jenny" Boggess, Thomas Shelton Boggess, Bennett Boggess, Bennett Milton Boggess, Edwin Mason Murphey, Thomas Scott Murphey) was born on Dec 24, 1906 in Macon, Noxubee County, Mississippi.
-He died on Jun 06, 1984.
+WILL WILSON (son of Eustace Wilson and Ellen Gardner Grace). - ii.
+UNKNOWN SON WILSON (son of Eustace Wilson and Ellen Gardner Grace). - iii.
+THOMAS WILSON (son of Eustace Wilson and Ellen Gardner Grace) was born in 1938. - 8.
+FRANCIS MURPHEY (Clara Virginia Boggess, Thomas Shelton Boggess,Edwin Mason Murphey, Thomas Scott Murphey) was born on 24 Dec 1906 in Macon, Noxubee County, Mississippi.
+He died on 06 Jun 1984.
 He married RHODA TRIGG.
 She died in 1971 in Memphis, Shelby County, Tennessee.
-He married (2) MARGERIE ALFREY on Dec 12, 1977.
+He married (2) MARGERIE ALFREY on 12 Dec 1977.